maxjo020418/Dockerina/agentica-dockerina/server/README.md

     {\"name\": \"selectFunctions\", \"arguments\": {\"functions\": [{\"name\": \"index\ \"reason\": \"To list all articles available in the BBS DB.\"}, {\"name\": \"create\ \"reason\": \"To allow the user to write and archive a new article.\"}, {\"name\": \"update\ \"reason\": \"To enable modification of an existing article's content.\"}, {\"name\": \"erase\ \"reason\": \"To provide the capability to delete an article from the database.\"}]}}
     ```
 3. all functions mentioned above is stored in `ctx.stack`, which is passed onto `call.ts` inside `<tools>`.
-4. **`cancel.ts` is expected to cancel unused functions and `call.ts` is supposed to call all functions in `ctx.stack`.** (cancelling and calling the functions remove them from `ctx.stack`) But in some cases, `call.ts` doesn't cancel(all unused) or doesn't call(or fails to call) all the functions. `ctx.stack` is NOT emptied every 'turn' so it'll have a bug where prev. function stacks is called (via `call.ts`) confusing the whole model.
+4. **`cancel.ts` is expected to cancel unused functions and `call.ts` is supposed to call all functions in `ctx.stack`.** (cancelling and calling the functions remove them from `ctx.stack`) But in some cases, `call.ts` doesn't cancel(all unused) or doesn't call(or fails to call) all the functions. `ctx.stack` is NOT emptied every 'turn' so it'll have a bug where prev. function stacks is called (via `call.ts`) confusing the function executions (running functions unprompted).

 > extra prompt logic needs to be added OR `executes.length === 0` @ `OllamaExecute.ts` conditional needs to be removed (any attempt to call the function removes it from `ctx.stack`) OR just empty `ctx.stack` every turn

+> also, if it were to work WITHOUT emptying `ctx.stack`, tool call/response history should be added at every loop (in the fcall loop). which seems like it isn't being done properly

 ## Notes